dloscutoff/Esolangs/tinylisp/README.md

 ### Built-in functions and macros

-There are nine built-in functions in tinylisp.
+There are ten built-in functions in tinylisp.
 A function evaluates each of its arguments before applying some operation to them and returning the result.

 - `c` - construct list.
 Takes a value and a list and returns a new list obtained by prepending the value to the front of the list.
 - `h` - head (car, in Lisp terminology).
 Takes a list and returns the first item in it, or nil if given nil.